rust-lang/book/src/ch16-03-shared-state.md

 value.
 We can’t forget; the type system won’t let us access the inner `i32` otherwise.

-As you might suspect, `Mutex<T>` is a smart pointer.
-More accurately, the call to `lock` _returns_ a smart pointer called `MutexGuard`, wrapped in a `LockResult` that we handled with the call to `unwrap`.
-The `MutexGuard` smart pointer implements `Deref` to point at our inner data; the smart pointer also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope.
-As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads, because the lock release happens automatically.
+The call to `lock` returns a type called `MutexGuard`, wrapped in a `LockResult` that we handled with the call to `unwrap`.
+The `MutexGuard` type implements `Deref` to point at our inner data; the type also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope.
+As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads because the lock release happens automatically.

-After dropping the lock, we can print the mutex value and see that we were able to change the inner `i32` to 6.
+After dropping the lock, we can print the mutex value and see that we were able to change the inner `i32` to `6`.

 #### Sharing a `Mutex<T>` Between Multiple Threads